checkatrade-labs/handycaptcha/README.md

 > The first CAPTCHA service designed specifically for the home improvement industry.
 Verify users while showcasing your expertise.

+**Note: This is a fun concept/demo project showcasing what a home improvement-themed CAPTCHA service could look like.
+While the demo is functional, this is not a production service.
+Feel free to explore the code and try it out!**

 ## Overview

 HandyCAPTCHA is a unique CAPTCHA service that replaces traditional text recognition with home improvement challenges.
 Users verify their humanity by identifying common household issues like leaking taps, cracked brickwork, or faulty electrical installations.